Your Reading List Just Got Longer: The Christian Book of the Year Shortlist & Winner

 A historical novel telling the story of Maggie Flannery, an Irish freedom fighter transported to New South Wales in 1798.
 Exploring love, violence, suffering, justice and forgiveness, the book paints an important picture of the Irish contribution to Australian life.

-A Lot With a Littlea lot with a little book cover
+A Lot With a Little

 By Tim Costello